 1. Single-Family zoning

-With the passing of Bill XXX in 2017, the state of California made it legal for any property with single-family zoning to have an ADU.
+With the passing of Senate Bill 13 in 2017, the state of California made it legal for any property with single-family zoning to have an ADU.
 This means that nearly all properties that contain a single family home on the lot are eligible for an ADU.
 Furthermore, recent law changes are allowing certain multi-family zones such as duplexes, to become ADU eligible as well.

 2. Detached Garage